Ship Forms and hair samples to:

-The filled out forms, a hair sample and a profile head photo like the one above showing the full head.
-The photo can be emailed to us at firstname.lastname@example.org for easier handling and better photo quality.
-Please just include your name and mailing address the forms will be sent from along with the horses name labeled on the papers.
+Printed and completed submission forms, a hair sample and a profile head photo like the one above showing the full head (see figure above).
+Digital photos should be emailed to email@example.com for better photo quality.

-All information is confidential and each horse is given a lab ID number to be referred to for any data use.
+All information is confidential and each horse is given an anonymous lab ID number for reference during data analysis.

 Interested yet would like more information?

 Please contact the Brooks Equine Genetics Lab.
 You can reach us by phone at (352) 273-8080 or email, firstname.lastname@example.org.

 Figure: Example image of face photo with morphometric markers

 It is very simple to enroll your horse and all horses are welcome to participate in the study!